Obed101/omenako/README.md

 ![Screenshot (22)](https://user-images.githubusercontent.com/84608830/183521137-730dedc2-4bb6-407d-bd27-8798b0a00a67.png)

 ### Who Is The Current User?
-- - Check all the screenshots above.
+- Check all the screenshots above.
 You will see a watermark in all the pages.
 It is located on the left bottom side of the page
+- - That indicates full name of the current user

-- - Have a good Experience
+>>>>>> Have a good Experience
+>>>>>> Give One STAR :star: if you like the project